JeanmarieAlder/sma-twitter-project/README.md

 To get started with the Tweet Analysis, follow these steps:

+1. Download input CSV file containing the tweets.
+It can be downloaded [on Kaggle](https://www.kaggle.com/datasets/gpreda/covid19-tweets?resource=download).
+Place the csv file inside the root folder of the project.
+The file should be named ```covid19_tweets.csv```.

-1. Create a virtual environment named `venv` in the project directory.
+2. Create a virtual environment named `venv` in the project directory.
 Adapth the command ```python``` if needed (python3, py):
    ```bash
    python -m venv venv
    ```

-2. Activate the virtual environment.
+3. Activate the virtual environment.
 On Windows, you can activate it with:
    ```bash
    venv\Scripts\activate
    ```